HIGH AVAILABILITY SOLUTIONS

 - Bandwidth usage: How much bandwidth does your system consume, at both peak and idle times?
 Get this information from managed routers and Internet Information Services (IIS) log analysis.
 Use it to plan bandwidth allocation for known peaks (end-of-year crushes, key shopping days, etc.), and avoid inadequate bandwidth scenarios.

 - HTTP availability and visibility: Are you monitoring system HTTP requests – internally, per ISP, and per geographic location?
 Problems with internal requests can serve as an early warning of outward-facing problems.
-Track HTTP requests from ISP networks to determine whether or not users of these networks can access your service, and monitor requests from different geographic locations to ensure users from anywhere in the world are able to use your services.
+Track HTTP requests from ISP networks to determine whether or not users of these networks can access your service.

 - System availability: Are you keeping track of abnormal and normal operating system, database, and enterprise server system shutdowns?